cbahlai/OSRR_course/13_authorship_in_collaboration.md

 3. Any significant contribution to the software is sufficient.
 4. Any contribution to the software is sufficient for authorship.

 Please decide on one, and then [read some of the comments](http://ivory.idyll.org/blog/2015-authorship-on-software-papers.html#comment-2420769424) on the blog post.
 At random, please pick 3 substantive comments that disagree with you, and record their URLs.
-Then fill out [this form](...).
+Then fill out [this form](https://docs.google.com/forms/d/1gUGaJu_1RA5HNXB_XM8joGjBSJUk61bLUxyAPgm0dhY) before class.

 ### Lesson content